The Demand Planner: Quarterback for the Planning Team

 How to Get Started in This Career

 The IBF also offers a career certification (the “Certified Professional Forecaster” or “CPF”).
-This certification would be a great way to demonstrate knowledge to prospective employers, and would set you apart from other candidates in the planning discipline.
+This certification would be a great way to reveal your commitment to prospective employers, and would set you apart from other candidates in the discipline.
 As of the time of this article, approximately 2,500 professionals achieved the CPF designation.
 This is relatively modest when compared to the size of the finance profession.
-Thus, for those interested in joining the planning discipline, the CPF designation could be an elegant way to distinguish yourself from other job seekers.
+Thus, for those interested in this career path, the CPF designation could be an elegant way to distinguish yourself from other job seekers.

 Wrapping it Up